-Freddie Mac and Fannie Mae are the two mortgage giants that sets conventional mortgage guidelines.
+Freddie Mac and Fannie Mae are the two mortgage giants that set conventional mortgage guidelines.

 - Conventional Loans are also referred to as Conforming Loans

-- Reason they are called conforming loans is because they need to conform to Fannie Mae and/or Freddie Mac Guidelines
+- The reason they are called conforming loans is that they need to conform to Fannie Mae and/or Freddie Mac Guidelines

 Conventional Loans are not guaranteed by any government agencies.
 Then why do lenders need to conform to Fannie Mae and/or Freddie Mac Mortgage Guidelines?

-- Fannie Mae and Freddie Mac does not purchase mortgages that do not meet their conforming guidelines
+- Fannie Mae and Freddie Mac do not purchase mortgages that do not meet their conforming guidelines